jozefg/pcf/README.md

 ## pcf

-A one file compiler for PCF to C. Not quite done yet.
+A one file compiler for PCF to C.